Troppydash/plang-interpreter/readme.md

-npm run clean         ;; cleans the compiled javascript folder npm run build-run     ;; clean, compile typescript then runs it npm run build-browser ;; produce a AMD format single file index.js for use in a browser
+npm run clean         ;; cleans the compiled javascript folder npm run build-run     ;; clean, compile typescript then runs it npm run build-browser ;; produce a AMD format single file index.js for use in a browser npm run build-umd     ;; produce a UMD format single file used for use in a browser
 ```